PipedreamHQ/pipedream/COMPONENT-GUIDELINES.md

 - Each component should be placed in its own subfolder (with the name of the folder and the name of the `js` file equivalent to the slugified component name).
 For example, the path for the "Search Mentions" source for Twitter is `/components/twitter/sources/search-mentions/search-mentions.js`.

 You can explore examples in the [components directory](components).

+### Using APIs vs Client Libraries

+Use If the app has a well-supported [Node.js client library](COMPONENT-API.md#using-npm-packages), that should be preferred to manually constructed API requests to reduce code and improve maintenance.

+### Capturing Sensitive Data

+If users are required to enter sensitive data, always use [secret](COMPONENT-API.md#general) props.

 ## Promoting Reusability